 Do you think there is broad consensus, or any consensus about the bigger questions of what is possible?
 Like do humans need to have a natural life span?
 Are we going to be able to better tailor medicines to people’s genomes?
 What are some of those things that are, kind of, within sight?

-Now, prior to World War II, I read that we only had five medicines.
-You had quinine, you had penicillin—well, you didn’t have penicillin, you had aspirin—you had morphine; and they were all, fortunately, very inexpensive.
+Now, prior to World War II, I read that we only had about five medicines.
+You had quinine, you had penicillin—well, you didn’t have penicillin—you had aspirin, you had morphine; and they were all, fortunately, very inexpensive.

 And then Jonas Salk develops the Salk vaccine, and they ask him who owns the patent and he says, there is no patent, you can’t patent the sun.
 And so you know, you get the Salk vaccine, so inexpensive.
 Now, though, we have these issues that, you know, if you have Hepatitis-C and you need that full treatment, that’s $70,000.
 Are we not on a path to create ever more and more expensive medications and therapies that will create a huge gulf between the haves and the have-nots?

 I think it’s a very important moral dilemma.
 I tend to be, rightly or wrongly, I guess, an optimist about this, in that I think some medications are really expensive because we don’t have productionized processes for creating a medication.
 And we certainly don’t have productionized processes, or even a template, for how to come up with a new medication for an indication that’s discovered.

 But—and again, I am an optimist—as we get a better understanding of, for instance, the human genome and maybe the microbiome, and how different aspects of that and the environment come together to create both healthy and aberrant phenotypes, it will become easier to construct new drugs that are better able to cure people.
 And as we get better at it, I hope that costs will come down.